nadundesilva/mesh-manager/README.md

 ## Development

-The development guide can be found [here](./DEVELOPMENT.md).
+Please refer to the [Development Guide](./DEVELOPMENT.md)](./DEVELOPMENT.md) for more information.
 Contributions are welcome.